 Building a strong brand is no quick and fast process making sure the foundations are solid, strong and taking the time to foresee any problems to ensure the safety and stability of the brand’s success will ensure it can withstand the test of time and support you and your family in the life you dream of.
 Remember you’re building a legacy.

 Like I mentioned above your values play a vital role in the end result.
 Just like building a house, you need to look at all aspects, for example, does it lend itself to the landscape (your market/industry)?
-You wouldn’t expect to see a Japanese Townhouse in the middle of London.

 All these aspects and questions are the same for building a strong and safe brand.
 Your brand is a platform for promoting your businesses core values (the WHY you are doing what you’re doing).
 Read my blog post The Ultimate List of core Brand Values for Lifestyle Brands to help you uncover your brand’s values.

 A brand is taking commerce, (the act of selling a product or service) and giving it a personality (remember it’s what’s on the inside that counts).
 If you think of the logo as the ‘face’ of the business, the brand’s is the likeable, loveable character of the business.